 On August 31, 2017, the Company completed the sale of the International Business for cash proceeds of \$150.6 million at closing, which is net of seller financing provided by the Company in the form of a \$29.7 million loan for seven years bearing interest at 5% for the first three years, with annual 2.5% increases thereafter.
-The transaction also included contingent consideration, a non-cash investing activity, with a maximum payout of \$23.8 million and a fair value of \$18.2 million, the payment of which will depend on the achievement of certain performance criteria by the International Business following the closing of the transaction through fiscal 2020.
-The seller financing loan and the contingent consideration receivable are recorded in the "Other assets" line in the Consolidated Balance Sheets.
-The cash proceeds are subject to post-closing adjustments and the Company has accrued \$27.8 million in the "Other current liabilities" line in the Condensed Consolidated Balance Sheets related to working capital adjustments in respect of the actual closing date financial position of the International Business.
+The transaction also included contingent consideration, a non-cash investing activity, with a maximum payout of \$23.8 million and an initial fair value of \$18.2 million, the payment of which will depend on the achievement of certain performance criteria by the International Business following the closing of the transaction through fiscal 2020.
+The seller financing loan and the contingent consideration receivable are recorded in the "Other assets" line in the Condensed Consolidated Balance Sheets.
+The cash proceeds from the sale were subject to post-closing adjustments and the Company originally accrued \$27.8 million at September 30, 2017 in the "Other current liabilities" line in the Condensed Consolidated Balance Sheets related to the expected working capital adjustment obligation in respect of the actual closing date financial position of the International Business.
 The Company recorded a pre-tax gain on the sale of the International Business of \$32.7 million, partially offset by the provision for income taxes of \$12.0 million, during fiscal 2017.
-The pre-tax gain included a write-off of accumulated foreign currency translation adjustments of \$18.5 million.
+The fiscal 2017 pre-tax gain included a write-off of accumulated foreign currency translation loss adjustments of \$18.5 million.
+During the three months ended March 31, 2018, the Company recorded a reduction to the gain of \$3.7 million related to the resolution of the post-closing working capital adjustment obligation.